 Professor Anne Murray is the US ASPREE PI.
 She earned her M.D. from University of Minnesota, and completed her internal medicine residency at Mayo Clinic, Rochester and Geriatrics fellowship and M.Sc. in Epidemiology at Harvard.
 She is a geriatrician/ internist and epidemiologist at Hennepin County Medical Center, and Professor of Medicine (Adjunct Neurology) at the University of Minnesota.

 Professor Murray is Medical Director of the Berman Center for Outcomes and Clinical Research – Hennepin Healthcare Research Institute and conducts research in the epidemiology of cognitive impairment (dementia).
 She is also the PI for the BRain IN Kidney Disease (BRINK) Study and previous Midwest PI for the ACCORD Memory in Diabetes study.

 She oversees the central co-ordination of the ASPREE study in USA and works with 34 US collaborative centres to ensure progress of the trial.

 - Professor John McNeil (Principal Investigator and Chair) – Former Head of the Department of Epidemiology and Preventive Medicine, Monash University and Principal Investigator of ASPREE in Australia

-- A/Professor Robyn Woods (Executive Director and Assistant Chair) – Associate Professor in the Department of Epidemiology and Preventive Medicine, Monash University, Executive Director of the ASPREE study and Director of the ASPREE Healthy Ageing Biobank
+- A/Professor Robyn Woods (Executive Director) – Associate Professor in the Department of Epidemiology and Preventive Medicine, Monash University, Executive Director of the ASPREE study and Director of the ASPREE Healthy Ageing Biobank

 - Professor Walter Abhayaratna – Director of Clinical Trials at Canberra Hospital, and Professor of Medicine at the Australian National University (ANU)